 14. SURROUND YOURSELF WITH POSITIVITY: Despite what we’re told, not all friendships are created equal.
 Some people bring positivity into our lives and some people bring negativity.
 I made a conscious choice to surround myself with positivity, which has meant letting some friendships go.

 15. DECLUTTER YOUR HOME.
 FIX THINGS.
 GET ORGANISED: I’ve spent the summer purging; I’ve also had things fixed and framed, upholstered and breathed new life into areas of my home that have been waiting for my attention for years.
-This project is a work-in-progress, but the more I put my home in order, the more connected I feel to myself.
+This project is a work-in-progress, but the more I put my home in order by letting go of excess, fixing and simplifying, the more connected I feel to myself.

 16. STOP SPENDING SO MUCH TIME ONLINE: I found it so much easier to remember who I am when I stopped pressing my face against the window of other people’s lives.
 If you find this difficult to do, read ‘Irresistible’ by Adam Alter to understand why.